qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

    * - **Self-intersecting features**
      - ``OUTPUT``
      - [vector: line, polygon]
      - Output polygon or line layer with features containing the self-intersecting features.
        If no self-intersecting features are found, the output layer will be empty.
+       Additional fields are added (see ``ERRORS`` output).

 Python code
 ...........